cern-it-efp/EOSC-Testsuite/docs/clouds/azurerm.rst

    * - Name
      - Explanation / Values
-   * - providerName
-     - It's value must be "azurerm". (required)
-   * - pathToKey
-     - Path to the location of your private key, to be used for ssh connections. (required)
-   * - flavor
-     - Flavor to be used for the main cluster.
-   * - openUser
-     - User to be used for ssh connections.
    * - location
      - The region in which to create the compute instances. (required)
    * - subscriptionId